Gevaux-Tristan/MonoS/README.md

 ## Technical Details

 - Built with React and TypeScript
-- Uses Material-UI for the interface
+- Uses IBM's Carbon for the interface
 - Client-side image processing
 - Mobile-first design
 - Dark theme optimized for photo editing